Application Procedures and Instructions

 Please note the Executive LL.M.
 Program does not accept paper-based applications, nor will it consider candidates who do not follow our application process.
 To begin your Boston University online application click on the To Apply link below and create a BU web account.
 Instructions on how to create a BU web account are found under the 'NEW USERS: SETUP A BOSTON UNIVERSITY WEB ACCOUNT' section at the bottom of the page.
 Once you have created your BU web account you may complete the remaining online application detailed below.
 Applicants using the LSAC Credential Assembly Service, but not applying through LSAC, must submit their LSAC number as part of the application (Question 19 of the Questionnaire).
 A complete application will include the following elements:

 Online application form

-An online application form must be completed in order to begin the application process.
-Please note that the Executive LL.M.
-Program does not offer a paper form.
+Unless applying through the LSAC application system, an online application form must be completed in order to begin the application process.

 Official, Sealed Academic Records